EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I wrote a version of the Black Jack game!
 So fun.
 I was able to apply loops, functions, and using the random library.
 [View readme.](projects-source/day10/black-jack/readme.md)
 ### R1D11
 Today was a fun guessing game!
 I practiced more loops and variable scope.
 [View readme.](projects-source/day11/guessing-game/readme.md)
+### R1D12
+Today I started on a complex project.
+I started to develop the beginning stages of a markdown to HTML converter.

+This will give me an opportunity to work with file manipulation libraries, regular expressions, and more intermediate concepts.
+I will return to this from time to time as it may be useful in creating blog posts for a website I run.

+Today, I finished working on a function that is supposed to detect when headings are found and convert them from markdown to HTML string.
+I also started on a function to tell whether a string contains a potential link.

+I am resuming the main curriculum I've been following starting tomorrow.